bheberer/redux-concise/README.md

 - Array
   - push: type + payload (value to be pushed)
   - pop: type only
-  - update index: type + payload (new value or update function) + index
+  - updateAtIndex: type + payload (new value or update function) + index
     - example of an update function ``` (elem) => elem + 1 ```
   - concat: type + payload (array to be concatenated)
   - clear: type only